YOUR IMMEDIATE SITUATION - INFLUENCES

 YOUR IMMEDIATE SITUATION

-If however, there is any kind of abuse, be it physical, emotional or sexual, then any vulnerable young person should talk about the situation with another adult who you trust.
-Such a sharing will be a strength for you to consider what can be done to stop further abuse.
+If though, there is any kind of abuse, be it physical, emotional or sexual, then any vulnerable young person should talk about the situation with an adult who you trust.

+Regarding your few real friends and many acquaintances on Social Media, you have choices.
 People only have as much power over you, as you give them.

-It distorts your view of things, and depending on your motivation, can cause you to either be defeated and unhappy, or puffed up with pride which is without foundation.
+Comparing yourself with others to determine your worth is such an unfair measurement.
+Comparison distorts your view of reality, and can cause you to either be defeated and unhappy, or puffed up with pride which is without foundation.
+You are the one and only - 'You'.

 Theodore Roosevelt stated: “Comparison of the thief of Joy!”, pointing out that “A flower does not think of competing with other flowers next to it.
-It just blooms.
+It just blooms."

 “Peace to men of good will!”